BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 3. **Quick mint access**: Provide easy access to mint or federation details directly from the mint or federation list.
 This allows users to interact with mints or federations more fluidly without needing to navigate through multiple screens.

+### Default mint
+{% include image-gallery.html pages = page.images_mint-default %}

+Users may prefer to use a trusted mint for their payments.
+By allowing them to select a default mint, you simplify their experience and reduce the risk of exposure to a potentially malicious mint.
+Additionally, consider offering auto-swap preferences.

+### Auto-swapping to a default mint
+{% include image-gallery.html pages = page.images_auto-swap %}
+Wallets can provide the option to automatically swap ecash from an unknown mint to their default mint or federation.
+This optional feature can simplify payments by routing all ecash through the assigned default mint or federation.

+{% include tip/open.html color="blue" icon="info" label="Auto-Swapping Involves Fees" %}

+It's important to inform users that swapping requires a a lightning payment and involves fees.
+The amount of fees depends on the amount of ecash they want to swap and the current network conditions.

+{% include tip/close.html %}

-#### Pending tokens
+### Pending tokens
 {% include image-gallery.html pages = page.images_pending %}

 It's useful to display generated tokens in the payment history along with their status—whether pending or redeemed.
 While token is pending, anyone with the token string can claim it.
 This helps users quickly assess their payment status.
 Providing the ability to expand on a token to view details and take actions like resending or redeeming is also important.
 This feature becomes particularly valuable if a token was lost or never claimed.

+### Backup
+{% include image-gallery.html pages = page.images_backup %}

+Both Fedimint and Cashu support the ability to use a seed phrase to backup and restore ecash tokens.
+Users are advised to store their seed phrase securely.
+It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
+The best practices in the [Backup & recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}) section also apply to ecash applications and wallets.

+{% include tip/open.html color="blue" icon="info" label="Mint Information Needed" %}

+Instruct the user to keep a record of the mints or federations they are connected to.
+During the restoration process, users will need to reconnect to these specific mints or federations to re-verify their ecash.
+Without this information, they will not be able to fully restore their wallet.

+{% include tip/close.html %}

+### Restore
+{% include image-gallery.html pages = page.images_restore %}
+When restoring a wallet, users must first enter their seed phrase, which regenerates the secrets previously used to mint ecash.
+Currently, all Cashu wallets require users to manually input the mint URL for each mint they were previously connected to.
+The mint then verifies these blinded messages against its records to confirm if they've been seen before and can reissue the signature if valid.

+In the future, applications may implement encrypted, privacy-preserving backup servers that maintain a list of federations or mints the user has joined, simplifying the restoration process.

 ## Cashu design guidelines

-### User interface and experience

-#### Default mint
-{% include image-gallery.html pages = page.images_mint-default %}

-When designing for Cashu, consider allowing users to set a default mint.
-Since Cashu mints are independently operated, users may prefer to use a trusted mint for their payments.
-By allowing them to select a default mint, you simplify their experience and reduce the risk of exposure to a potentially malicious mint.
-Additionally, consider offering auto-swap preferences.

-#### Edit mint URL & refresh mint settings
+### Edit mint URL & refresh mint settings

 {% include image-gallery.html pages = page.images_mint-url-edit %}

 It's useful to provide users with the ability to manually update or refresh mint settings in their wallets.
 While best practices suggest that wallets should auto-refresh and update mint settings periodically, there may be cases where this isn't supported, or a mint undergoes significant updates, such as a URL change.
 By allowing users to edit the mint URL or refresh settings manually, you ensure that users always have the latest mint configurations.

-### Security and privacy

-#### Backup and restore for Cashu
-The Cashu backup and restoration process is designed to ensure users can securely recover their wallets and maintain access to their bitcoin-backed ecash tokens in the event they switch devices or experience data loss. **Users should only use their recovery seed phrase once.** Repeated use of the seed phrase for restoration can lead to synchronization issues and potential errors.
-This is due to the fact that each time you restore, you might be dealing with an outdated state of the wallet, which can cause discrepancies in token balances and payments.

-{% include tip/open.html color="blue" icon="info" label="Single Use Recovery" %}

-After successfully restoring your wallet using a recovery seed phrase, it is highly recommended that you generate a new recovery seed phrase immediately.
-This step is crucial because the original recovery phrase has now been used and could be more susceptible to synchronization risks.

-{% include tip/close.html %}

-#### Backup process
-{% include image-gallery.html pages = page.images_backup %}

-1. **Deterministic Wallet with Seed Phrase**: Cashu uses a deterministic wallet model, where all cryptographic keys and bitcoin-backed ecash tokens can be derived from a single seed phrase.
-This seed phrase can be generated when the wallet is first created, or a at any point in time when the user wants to backup their wallet.

-2. **Secure Storage**: Users are advised to store their seed phrase securely.
-It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
-The best practices in the [Backup & recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}) section also apply to Cashu wallets.

-{% include tip/open.html color="blue" icon="info" label="Mint Information Needed" %}

-Keep a record of the mints you are connected to.
-During the restoration process, you will need to reconnect to these specific mints to re-verify your tokens.
-Without this information, you will not be able to fully restore your wallet.

-{% include tip/close.html %}

-#### Restoration process
-{% include image-gallery.html pages = page.images_restore %}

-1. **Seed Phrase Entry**: When restoring a wallet, users enter their seed phrase into their wallet.
-This seed phrase regenerates secrets that may have been used to mint ecash.

-2. **Mint(s) Entry**: Users must input the mint URL for each mint they used before.
-This ensures their wallet can properly reconnect and recreate their tokens.

-3. **Verification**: The mint(s) checks these blinded secrets against its records to confirm if it has been seen before and can reissue the signature.

-{% include tip/open.html color="blue" icon="info" label="Privacy Considerations During Verification" %}

-Verifying tokens after restoration might temporarily compromise their privacy.
-The mint needs to revalidate the tokens, which can potentially expose the payment history associated with those tokens.
-Be mindful of this aspect if privacy is a significant concern for your use case.

-{% include tip/close.html %}

 ### Metadata and information management

-#### Cashu metadata fields: Explanation and Usage

 [NUT06](https://github.com/cashubtc/nuts/blob/main/06.md) provides a standardized way to display metadata for Cashu mints.
 Incorporating these metadata fields makes your application more transparent and informative.
 Here's a breakdown of each field and how it can be used in wallet design: